Legal services

 The Tobacco and Vapes Bill 2025

-Here, licensing solicitor Elizabeth Varley explains what the Tobacco and Vapes Bill 2025 is and what retailers will need to do.
+What is the Tobacco and Vapes Bill 2025, and what will retailers need to do?

-If you have seen news about the Tobacco and Vapes Bill 2025 (‘the Bill’) and are wondering what this is, how it will impact retailers and what you will likely need to do, this article should be of help.
+If you have seen news about the Tobacco and Vapes Bill 2025 (‘the Bill’) and are wondering what this is, how it will impact retailers and what you will likely need to do, we can help.

-What is the Tobacco and Vapes Bill 2025?
+What is the Tobacco and Vapes Bill 2025 and what does it mean for vape licensing?

 This Bill introduces a new licensing scheme for retailers in England, Wales and Northern Ireland, covering tobacco, vapes and nicotine products.